Takkay Ki Ayegi Baraat: Cast

+Production

+According to Ali Safina, the producer, Sajjad Gul, told him during the filming of Dolly Ki Ayegi Baraat that his next installment, Takkay Ki Ayegi Baraat, would focus on him, as he believed Safina was his lucky charm, after his impressive performance as Takkay.

 Location

 The current series have been shot in Karachi & Faisalabad in accordance with the previous series.
 A preview of the Karachi Fashion Week was also shown in the first episode.

 Soundtrack

 The title song was sung by Shazia Manzoor & Raju from the band Rhythm And Bhangra (RNB) & four promotional videos was advertised on GEO.
 The song titled Chan Makhna is said to be medley of Shazia's popular song Chan Makhna & Wari Warsi (another popular song that has been sung in many version across India & Pakistan).
 The promotional video featured the complete cast of the drama except Manzoor Qureshi.
 The complete song was featured in Episode 16 of the serial & featured special appearance from Reema Khan to promote her film Love Mein Ghum.
 Meera also appeared for a guest appearance in the song.

 Reception

 Takkay ki ayegi baraat received more 18,000 likes on Facebook & received a rating of 4.5/5 from TVKahani.com which praised the acting of Manzoor Qureshi & Bushra Ansari, but criticized a weaker plot as compared to Dolly ki ayegi baraat & the low limelight bestowed upon characters like Dolly, Azar, Sila, & Rabia, in the next season this problem was improved, because of Immense popularity the whole series was also aired in India on channel Zee Zindagi.